Social Discovery App Alternatives: Meeting People in Real Life

 6 May 2025 · 9 min read

 Meeting new people as an adult is harder than it should be.
 The social structures that made it easier in earlier life — university, shared housing, team sports — tend to thin out as people get older, move cities, and settle into established routines.
 The result is a large population of people who would like more social connection but lack a natural route to it.
+We dig into the underlying causes in our piece on why making friends as an adult is hard.

 A category of apps has emerged to address this problem, taking different approaches: profile browsing, interest-based groups, AI matching, and — more recently — proximity-based in-event connection.